haquanq-frontendmentor/stats-preview-card-component/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size :yum:

 ### Solution